 NIA raids at Chennai weeks after search ops at Coimbatore

-Chennai, Sep 21: The National Investigation Agency is conducting raids at a location in Chennai.
+Chennai, Sep 21: The National Investigation Agency (NIA) is conducting raids at a location in Chennai.

 The action comes two weeks after raids were conducted at five locations in Coimbatore city, Tamil Nadu in connection with an Islamic State-related case.